-Certificate in Meeting and Events Management
+Certificate in Meeting and Event Management

 Tens of billions of dollars are spent on the estimated twenty million meetings and events held every day.
 Today corporations, associations and organizations understand the importance and effectiveness of sponsoring meetings, conferences and special events that are strategically planned and executed in order to deliver value, results, and increased return on investment.

-Florida Atlantic University’s Certificate in Meeting and Events Management’s comprehensive curriculum is based on the Convention Industry Council’s guidelines for meeting planning functions, and focuses on the role of the planner and delivering a solid return and successful event every time.
+Florida Atlantic University’s Certificate in Meeting and Event Management’s comprehensive curriculum is based on the Convention Industry Council’s guidelines for meeting planning functions, and focuses on the role of the planner and delivering a solid return and successful event every time.

 Program Modules & Content

-Module 4 – Contracting and Negotiations
+Module 4 – Site and Venue Selection

-Module 6 – Administration and Deployment
+Module 6 – It’s Show Time

 Instructional Method and Format